 - PNGs are common for graphics, screenshots, logos, and icons.
 They support transparency and have been created as a “lossless” image format.
 This means that a PNG file preserves all details of an image when compressed (instead of eliminate the pixel data).
 The process is called lossless compression.

-- GIFs are used for animated images and simple graphs.
+- GIFs are only used for animated images and simple graphs.

 Vector images are made up of geometrical shapes such as points, lines and curves.
 The most common format is SVG.

-- SVGs deliver good results at every resolution and zoom setting, which makes them an ideal format for high-resolution screens and assets that need to be displayed at varying sizes such as logos and page headers.
+- SVGs deliver good results at every resolution and zoom setting.
+This makes them an ideal format for high-resolution screens and assets that need to be displayed at varying sizes, such as logos and page headers.

 Compress your images